Not My Job: Conan O'Brien Gets Quizzed On Hot Cocoa

 SAGAL: That's a bold statement, sir.

-O'BRIEN: There is not a thing you can ask me...
+O'BRIEN: There's not a thing you can ask me...

 O'BRIEN: ...About hot cocoa that I do not know.